OrderingPlus/website-marketplace/README.md

 ## Format code

-run `yarn lint` to execute the linter.
+Run `yarn lint` to execute the linter.